 The surname Buckby was first found in Northamptonshire at Long Buckby, village and civil parish which dates back over 1,200 years.
 Even today, the mound remaining of a castle built by Sahir de Quincy in the 12th century can still be seen.
 The village and the surname both derive their name from the words "by meaning settlement and "Buck' which was derived from 'Bec' (pronounced 'becker' in old Norse) for stream/brook.
-The village is recorded in the

-This web page shows only a small excerpt of our Buckby research.Another 469 words (34 lines of text) covering the years 1273, 1500, 1665, 1675, 1806 and 1807 are included under the topic Early Buckby History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Buckby research.Another 235 words (17 lines of text) covering the years 1273, 1500, 1665, 1675, 1806 and 1807 are included under the topic Early Buckby History in all our PDF Extended History products and printed products wherever possible.

 of this family name include: Buckby, Buckeby, Bukeby, Bugby, Bugbee, Buckbee and many more.